Yizhao111/Yizhao111.github.io/index.md

 ## News and Updates

-- **May 2023：**Work as a research assistant in the NEUDM-Lab(https://github.com/NEU-DataMining), advised by Prof. Shi Fen.
+- **May 2023：**Work as a research assistant in the [NEUDM-Lab](https://github.com/NEU-DataMining/), advised by Prof. Shi Fen.
-- **Jul 2022：**Worked as a remote research assistant at Carnegie Mellon University, advised by Prof. David P. Woodruff.
+- **Jul 2022：**Worked as a remote research assistant at Carnegie Mellon University, advised by Prof. David P.Woodruff.
 - **Jun 2022：**Started research program at NC State University, advised by Prof. Hien Tran.

 <br>